anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The human spirit must prevail over technology.
+Quote: The entrepreneur always searches for change, responds to it, and exploits it as an opportunity.

-By: Albert Einstein
+By: Peter Drucker